bannatech/tisc/ExamplePrograms/README.md

 	sb A<GR>

-Set the memory pointer to specify a specific address in RAM from the specified register
+Set the memory pointer from the specified register

 	sp A<GR>